iamyixuan/DeepAdjoint/_data/README.md

 The data files are in `netCDF` format.
 There are 60 vertical levels and >8000 hexagonal cells making up the horizontal plane at each level.
 Each cell is associated with 73 variables (including the parameters).

->[!Tips] Can follow up on the list of the variables.
+>Can follow up on the list of the variables.

-## Postprocessed Data The converted data for the current ML work is under
+## Postprocessed
-`ml_converted`.
+The converted data for the current ML work is under `ml_converted`.
 Currently the processed data only contain the results of one month and are stored in `hdf5` format.
 The single forward runs (100 in total) are treated as datasets in the `hdf5` file and can be accessed by keys of